-The Company has adopted the Barclays 401(k) Plan (referred to as the "401(k) Plan") effective January 1, 1980.
+The Company provides 401(k) benefits for eligible employees through participation in a defined contribution plan of BSC.
 Eligible employees may elect to participate in the 401(k) Plan at any time during the year.
 Employees who formally elect to participate may contribute any amount from 1% to 50% of their eligible compensation each pay period as pre-tax contributions, Roth 401(k) after-tax contributions, or a combination.
-The combined pre-tax and Roth 401(k) after-tax contributions are subject to the Internal Revenue Service ("IRS") limit of \$18,000 in 2017.
+The combined pre-tax and Roth 401(k) after-tax contributions are subject to the Internal Revenue Service ("IRS") limit of \$18,500 in 2018.
 Additionally, employees who elect to participate may contribute 1% to 6% of their eligible compensation as traditional after-tax contributions to the 401(k) Plan each pay period.
-The combined pre-tax, Roth 401(k) aftertax and traditional after-tax contributions may not exceed 56% of eligible compensation.
-Employees aged 50 or over who have reached the 401(k) Plan or IRS maximum allowable pre-tax and/ or Roth 401(k) after-tax contribution limit in a plan year may contribute catch-up contributions up to \$6,000 for 2017 on a pre-tax or Roth 401(k) after-tax basis up to the IRS catch-up limit for the year.
+The combined pre-tax, Roth 401(k) after-tax and traditional after-tax contributions may not exceed 56% of eligible compensation.
+Employees aged 50 or over who have reached the 401(k) Plan or IRS maximum allowable pre-tax and/or Roth 401(k) aftertax contribution limit in a plan year may contribute catch-up contributions up to \$6,000 for 2018 on a pre-tax or Roth 401(k) after-tax basis up to the IRS catch-up limit for the year.

 The Company matches all or a portion of employee pre-tax and/ or Roth 401(k) after-tax contributions through employer matching contributions.
 For every \$1.00 an employee contributes on a pre-tax and/or Roth 401(k) after-tax basis (up to 6% of eligible compensation each pay period), the Company contributes \$1.00 (\$1.50 for employees whose annualized eligible compensation is \$60,000 or less).
-The maximum annual match available under the 401(k) Plan is \$16,200 (6% of the \$270,000 IRS annual compensation limit for 2017).
+The maximum annual match available under the 401(k) Plan is \$16,500 (6% of the \$275,000 IRS annual compensation limit for 2018).
 The matching contributions vest on a graduated scale based on completed years of service.
 Catchup contributions and traditional after-tax contributions are not eligible for employer matching contributions.
-The Company made matching contributions under the 401(k) Plan of \$20 million for the year ended December 31, 2017.